Thomas Jefferson: Minister to France

 On May 7, 1784, Jefferson was appointed by the Congress of the Confederation to join Benjamin Franklin and John Adams in Paris as Minister Plenipotentiary for Negotiating Treaties of Amity and Commerce with Great Britain and other countries.
 With his young daughter Patsy and two servants, he departed in July 1784, arriving in Paris the next month.
-Jefferson had Patsy educated at the Pentemont Abbey.
-Less than a year later he was assigned the additional duty of succeeding Franklin as Minister to France.
+Jefferson had Patsy educated at Pentemont Abbey.
+Less than a year later, he was assigned the additional duty of succeeding Franklin as Minister to France.
 French foreign minister Count de Vergennes commented, "You replace Monsieur Franklin, I hear."
 Jefferson replied, "I succeed.
 No man can replace him."
 During his five years in Paris, Jefferson played a leading role in shaping U.S. foreign policy.

-In 1786, he met and fell in love with Maria Cosway, an accomplished—and married—Italian-English musician of 27.
-They saw each other frequently over a period of six weeks.
-She returned to Great Britain, but they maintained a lifelong correspondence.

-During the summer of 1786, Jefferson arrived in London to meet with John Adams, the United States Ambassador to Britain.
+In 1786, he met and fell in love with Maria Cosway, a married 27-year-old Italian-English musician.
+She returned to Great Britain after six weeks, but she and Jefferson maintained a lifelong correspondence.
+During the summer of 1786, Jefferson arrived in London to meet with John Adams, who was then serving as the nation's first US Ambassador to Britain.
 Adams had official access to George III and arranged a meeting between Jefferson and the king.
 Jefferson later described the king's reception of the men as "ungracious."
-According to Adams's grandson, George III turned his back on both Adams and Jefferson in a jesture of public insult.
+According to Adams's grandson, George III turned his back on both in a gesture of public insult.
 Jefferson returned to France in August.

-Jefferson sent for his youngest surviving child, nine-year-old Polly, in June 1787, who was accompanied on her voyage by a young slave from Monticello, Sally Hemings.
-He had taken her older brother James Hemings to Paris as part of his domestic staff and had him trained in French cuisine.
-According to Sally's son, Madison Hemings, the 16-year-old Sally and Jefferson began a sexual relationship in Paris, where she became pregnant.
-The son also indicated Hemings agreed to return to the United States only after Jefferson promised to free her children when they came of age.
+Jefferson sent for his youngest surviving child, nine-year-old Polly, in June 1787.
+She was accompanied by a young slave from Monticello, Sally Hemings.
+Jefferson had taken her older brother, James Hemings, to Paris as part of his domestic staff and had him trained in French cuisine.
+According to Sally's son, Madison Hemings, 16-year-old Sally and Jefferson began a sexual relationship in Paris, where she became pregnant.
+The son indicated Hemings agreed to return to the United States only after Jefferson promised to free her children when they came of age.